 Invite Class Action to Do a Workshop for Your Organization

-We have new trainers, new workshop topics, new interactive exercises on all aspects of class, classism, race and class intersection and class within social change groups.
+We have new trainers, new workshop topics, new interactive exercises on all aspects of class, classism, the intersection of race and class, and class within social change groups.

 To learn more about bringing Class Action trainers to your organization, click on our workshop brochure.

 Consulting with Groups and Organizations